Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Results

 \fbox{ \parbox{0.9\linewidth}{

 For a movie scene, a stunt performer executes a high fall from a platform onto a large, soft crash mat below.
 As the performer lands, the mat compresses, exerting a constant upward force to safely slow them down.
-Given: The performer falls from a height of 15 m.
-The mat compresses by a distance of 1.5 m while providing an upward force of 5000 N. } }
+Given: The performer falls from a height of $15$ m.
+The mat compresses by a distance of $1.5$ m while providing an upward force of $5000$ N. } }

-The problem body failed to specify whether the height was calculated from the ground or from the surface of the mat, leading the LLM to interpret the problem in an unintended way.
+The problem body failed to specify whether the $15$ m height was measured from the ground or from the surface of the compressed mat.
+This ambiguity led the LM to interpret the problem in a way that differed from the intended solution.
 Notably, the course instructor reported that students raised the same question during the exam, leading to a class-wide clarification.

+Categories 1 and 2 correspond to genuine difficulty outliers that are also reflected in the student data.
+The LM failures in these categories provide plausible explanations for why students may have found these items difficult, suggesting that the errors reflect shared sources of confusion rather than model-specific artifacts.
+In contrast, Category 3 highlights ambiguities in the problem text itself, which are flaws that may not appear in student performance data if they were clarified during exam administration.